Nina Totenberg On Amy Coney Barrett, Anita Hill And Saying Goodbye To RBG

 On saying goodbye to Ginsburg

 She was really not feeling well.
 And we brought dinner to her.
-And that was the last time I saw her, [it] was probably about 10 days before she died.
+And that was the last time I saw her; [it] was probably about 10 days before she died.
 But I did talk to her and I said goodbye to her on the phone. ...
-At that point it was just a couple of days before she died and she couldn't talk anymore, but [Ginsburg's] daughter said she raised her hand to wave when I [said goodbye.]
+At that point it was just a couple of days before she died, and she couldn't talk anymore, but [Ginsburg's] daughter said she raised her hand to wave when I [said goodbye].

 On if she thinks Ginsburg regretted not retiring during the Obama administration

-Ruth didn't do regrets and she didn't do defeat.
+Ruth didn't do regrets, and she didn't do defeat.
 She just soldiered on.
-I think that she regretted that Trump was president, I think that's patently obvious from some of the impolitic things that she said and shouldn't have said, on one occasion, anyway, but that's just not the way she operated.
+I think that she regretted that Trump was president; I think that's patently obvious from some of the impolitic things that she said and shouldn't have said, on one occasion, anyway, but that's just not the way she operated.
 She operated to live and to get her work done, and she did that almost until the day she died.
 Not quite, but I'd say, within weeks.
 I don't think she even acknowledged the possibility of really dying before a new president — whether it would be Trump or Biden — was sworn in.
 I don't think she really acknowledged that genuine possibility that she was going to die before then until maybe a couple of weeks before she died.

-On covering Judge Clarence Thomas' Supreme Court confirmation hearings in 1991 and breaking the story that Anita Hill had submitted an affidavit about sexual harassment that the Judiciary Committee had ignored
+On covering Justice Clarence Thomas' Supreme Court confirmation hearings in 1991 and breaking the story that Anita Hill had submitted an affidavit about sexual harassment that the Senate Judiciary Committee had ignored

 It's true that it was ignored, but it's also true that she really didn't want her name to be public.
 When I talked to her at first, she didn't want her name to be public still.
 And I said I was trying to get her to do an interview with me.
 And she said that if I could get the affidavit, that she would agree to an interview.
 And I think ... that she didn't really think I could get the affidavit and that therefore she would not have to come forward.

 But I did get the affidavit, and she lived up to what she said.
 She did do an interview with me.
 Almost everything that she said in the hearing she said in that interview.
-When I broke that story, I thought that there was a 50/50 chance it would just die, because if she left her house and was unreachable and didn't talk to anybody else in the news media, it would have died, without a human face.
+When I broke that story, I thought that there was a 50-50 chance it would just die, because if she left her house and was unreachable and didn't talk to anybody else in the news media, it would have died, without a human face.
 And she didn't do that.
-She was very young at the time.
-She was in her 20s. ...
+She was very young at the time. ...
 What she did was very brave.

 On getting her start as a journalist

 Often, in the beginning, I was the only woman in the newsroom, or one of two women in the newsroom, and that's the way it was for a very long time.
 If you were a woman, you understood that you had to be twice as good and that that wasn't fair.
 My mother certainly was a fiery dame, but she never thought I would succeed as a journalist. ...
-She had been somebody's administrative assistant and sort of ran his office and that's what she figured was the best that would happen to me and I just wasn't prepared to accept that ever.
+She had been somebody's administrative assistant and sort of ran his office and that's what she figured was the best that would happen to me, and I just wasn't prepared to accept that ever.

 And I have to give some credit to my dad, who was a famous virtuoso violinist, and as a result, I did see women in music, not so many in the orchestra, but very talented musicians who were like him, performers.
 And he always treated them absolutely equally.
 And I think that that example got it in my feeble brain that I could do this job, I could do it well if I wanted to.